 |County||Number of Enrolled Clients||Health Plans|

-February 2020 figures above are estimated based on incomplete data and are subject to change as data is finalized.
+May 2021 figures above are estimated based on incomplete data and are subject to change as data is finalized.
 Medicaid and CHIP managed care organization enrollment by service delivery area data is updated quarterly and published to HHSC’s Healthcare Statistics website.

 Clients may participate in the project if they meet all criteria listed below: